 - Stain or paint

-Your first step is to cut down the wood planks for the sides.
-The interior of my garden bed is 4’x2′, and it’s 33″ tall.
-You can adjust any of the sizing to fit your space, depending on how much room you have – just adjust each of the cuts to fit your backyard!
+The interior of my garden bed is 2′ x 4′, and it’s 33″ tall.
+You can adjust any of the sizing to fit your space.

-To make a 2×4 raised garden bed, you’ll need to start by cutting:
+To make a raised garden bed with the same dimensions I did, you’ll need to start by cutting:

 - (4) 2×4 cedar boards to 33″

-I used my Kreg Jig to help ensure that all of the screws and holes on my garden bed are hidden – if you don’t have one and don’t feel like adding one to your collection right now, I’ll add a note towards the end of the post to demonstrate how you can accomplish this build without one!
+I used my Kreg Jig to help ensure that all of the screws and holes on my garden bed are hidden.
+If you don’t have one, I’ll add a note towards the end of the post to demonstrate how you can accomplish this build without one!

-Drill two pocket holes in each side of all of the 1×4 side slats, then attach them to the long edge of the 2×4 using wood glue and pocket hole screws.
-I laid a 1×4 board underneath my slats as I was attaching them so that they weren’t flush with the front of the legs – this was purely a design choice and not necessary, but I like the added detail!
+Drill two pocket holes in each side of all of the 1×4 side slats.
+Then, attach them to the long edge of the 2×4 using wood glue and pocket hole screws.
+I laid a 1×4 board underneath my slats as I was attaching them so that they weren’t flush with the front of the legs.

-Attach four slats, pushed so that they’re touching one another, between two of the leg boards to create one side for the planter.
+Attach three slats, pushed so that they’re touching one another, between two of the leg boards to create one side for the planter.
 It should look like the picture above when you’re done.

 With all of the side slats done, it should be looking like a raised garden bed!